-Through its TechOps segment, the Company also operates six Federal Aviation Administration ("FAA") Title 14 Code of Federal Regulations Part 145 Certified Repair Facilities (the MROs) located in Miami, Florida, Goodyear, Arizona, Memphis, Tennessee, as well as in Roswell and Albuquerque, New Mexico.
+Through its TechOps segment, the Company also operates six Federal Aviation Administration ("FAA") Title 14 Code of Federal Regulations Part 145 Certified Repair Facilities (the MROs) located in Goodyear, Arizona, Millington, Tennessee, Roswell and Albuquerque, New Mexico, as well as two facilities in Miami, Florida.
 These facilities provide the Company flexibility and control to quickly prepare Company aircraft, engines, and inventory for market, as their selective refurbishment is frequently required to meet customers' unique demand.
 In addition to maintaining the Company's fleet of aircraft, the MROs provide external customer support for maintaining their aircraft with general maintenance, preservation, lease return work, repair services, and long-term storage programs.
-Leveraging its robust engineering team, TechOps also provide highly specialized technical support to our MRO facilities, as well as developing advanced technical repairs, modifications and products marketed as Engineering Solutions.
+Leveraging its robust engineering team, TechOps also provide highly specialized technical support to our MRO facilities, as well as developing advanced technical repairs, modifications and products marketed as Engineered Solutions.
 This business unit includes the design, manufacture, and installation of new products, systems, and services that can enhance aircraft performance, safety, and service life.